Inuit clothing: Gender expression

-Identity and community
+Cultural identity and art

-Today, the production and use of traditional skin clothing is increasingly important as a visual signifier of a distinct Inuit identity.
-Engaging in traditional cultural practices, including sewing of clothes, is strongly correlated with happiness and well-being among Inuit families and communities.
-Wearing skin clothing can communicate one's cultural affiliation, to Inuit culture in general or to a specific group.
+The production and use of traditional skin clothing is increasingly important as a visual signifier of a distinct Inuit identity.
+Engaging in traditional cultural practices like clothesmaking is strongly correlated with happiness and well-being among Inuit families and communities.
+Wearing skin clothing can communicate one's cultural affiliation to Inuit culture in general or to a specific group.
 Decorated kamiit are regarded as an important symbol of Inuit identity and a uniquely female art.
 The amauti is also considered symbolic of Inuit women and motherhood.
-Sewing of clothing is intimately connected with motherhood in Inuit culture, a motif that has been explored in Inuit art.
 Issenman describes the continued use of traditional fur clothing as not simply a matter of practicality, but "a visual symbol of one's origin as a member of a dynamic and prestigious society whose roots extend into antiquity."

+The decline in the use of traditional clothing coincided with an uptick in artistic depictions of traditional clothing in Inuit art, which has been interpreted as a reaction to a feeling of cultural loss.
+Some artists have explored the effect of climate change on the use of traditional clothing, including sculptor Manasie Maniapik, and painter Elisapee Ishulutaq, who includes skin clothing in her works to represent "continuity in identity".
+Other artists have examined the connection of sewing to motherhood.

 History

 The history of Inuit clothing extends far back into prehistory, with significant evidence to indicate that the basic clothing structure has changed little since.
-The clothing systems of all indigenous Arctic peoples are structurally similar, and evidence in the form of tools and carved figurines indicates that these systems may have been in use in the Mal'ta–Buret' culture of Siberia as early as 22,000 BCE, and in the Pre-Dorset and Dorset cultures in Canada and Greenland as early as 2500 BCE.
+The clothing systems of all Indigenous Arctic peoples are structurally similar, and evidence in the form of tools and carved figurines indicates that these systems may have been in use in the Mal'ta–Buret' culture of Siberia as early as 22,000 BCE, and in the Pre-Dorset and Dorset cultures in Canada and Greenland as early as 2500 BCE.
 Occasionally, pieces of garments are found at archaeological sites, mostly dating from the Thule culture era of approximately 1000 to 1600 CE.
 Examples include the fully dressed 15th-century mummies found at Qilakitsoq in 1972, as well as the garments found at Utqiaġvik, Alaska in the early 1980s.
 Structural elements of these remnants are very similar to garments from the 17th to mid-20th centuries, which confirms significant consistency in construction of Inuit clothing over centuries.

 Beginning in the late 1500s, contact with non-Inuit traders and explorers began to have an increased influence on the construction and appearance of Inuit clothing.
 Imported tools and fabrics became integrated into the traditional clothing system, and premade fabric garments sometimes replaced traditional wear.
-Adoption of fabric garments was often driven by external forces: missionaries found Inuit traditional garments inappropriate, and traders provided incentives for Inuit to sell the furs they hunted rather than use them themselves.
+Adoption of fabric garments was often driven by external forces: missionaries found Inuit traditional garments inappropriate, and traders provided incentives for Inuit to sell furs rather than use them themselves.
 Inuit also adopted fabric garments for their own convenience, especially men who took work on whaling ships.
 These voluntary adoptions often precluded the decline of traditional styles, as the use of manufactured clothing became associated with wealth and prestige.